ApiLogicServer/Docs/docs/Sample-AI.md

 ### b.
 API Automation

-App Automation means that `ApiLogicServer create` creates a JSON:API -- automatically.
+API Automation means that `ApiLogicServer create` creates a JSON:API -- automatically.
 Your API supports related data access, pagination, optimistic locking, filtering, and sorting.

 > It would take days to months to create such an API using frameworks.